invpe/GridShell/README.md

-There are dozens of DIY projects requiring a simple way to visualize data, from simple humidity sensors to advanced solutions like air quality devices that require calibratiins and more sophisticated hardware layer.
+There are dozens of DIY projects requiring a simple way to visualize data, from simple humidity sensors to advanced solutions like air quality devices that require calibrations/tunning and more sophisticated hardware layer.

 However they all have one thing in common - at some stage you defocus from the product to all-things-around when all you need is just to display the data and process it.